BlazeInferno64/python-beginners-guide/README.md

 ```
 </a>

-It would look like this, install it as your requirement -
+After you have downloaded Python open It and a interface like this will appear, install it as your requirement -

 <img src="https://www.bhutanpythoncoders.com/wp-content/uploads/2020/08/python-installation.jpg" />